Postdoctoral Fellow (Advisor: Dr. Cory Williams) 2019 - onwards

-Coding in R; ArcGIS, qGIS, Git Bash, GitHub /nushiamme, GPS use, Mist-netting, bird morphology measurements, DNA extraction, PCR, doubly-labeled water (DLW) method, open-flow respirometry, stable isotope micro-distillation, Radio-telemetry of snakes, photography; handling people, birds, arachnids and reptiles.
+Coding in R; ArcGIS, qGIS, Git Bash, GitHub /nushiamme, GPS use, Mist-netting, bird morphology measurements, DNA extraction, PCR, doubly-labeled water (DLW) method, open-flow respirometry, stable isotope micro-distillation, Radio-telemetry of snakes, photography; managing people, handling birds, arachnids and reptiles, science communication.
 Also, fruit juice.

-Languages: English and Tamil, some Malayalam, Spanish, and Hindi; And the skill and interest to learn new skills and languages quickly.
+Languages: British and American English, Tamil, Spanish some Malayalam and Hindi; And the skill and interest to learn new skills and languages quickly.

 Download detailed CV: